EtheaDev/SVGIconImageList/README.md

 A similar project made by Ethea for Icon Fonts: [https://github.com/EtheaDev/IconFontsImageList](https://github.com/EtheaDev/IconFontsImageList)

 ### RELEASE NOTES
+17 Oct 2024: versione 4.2.1 (VCL+FMX)
+- Updated to Image32 4.6 Released 16 Oct 2024 to fix some drawing issue

 12 Oct 2024: versione 4.2.0 (VCL+FMX)
 - Updated to Image32 4.6 Released 12 Oct 2024 to fix some drawing issue
 - Added components info into About and Splash Screen